-The Brazilian is reliable, a superb shot-stopper and can ping passes into midfield like a midfielder.
+The Brazilian is reliable, a superb shot-stopper and can ping passes into midfield with ease.
 He’s also extremely comfortable with the ball at his feet, preferring a Cruyff turn to lumping it into Row Z. His first season in the Premier League has been awe-inspiring.
-He’s not only improved Liverpool’s defence exponentially but kept 19 clean sheets, the most in the division.
+He has not only improved Liverpool’s defence exponentially but kept 19 clean sheets, the most in the division.

 The near £70 million the Reds paid for him has been well spent.
 It takes a particularly special player to keep Ederson out of goal for Brazil and Alisson is undoubtedly that.

 Okay, it has not been a great year for David de Gea.
 He was poor at the World Cup and has made numerous high-profile mistakes in the Premier League.

 This is just a downturn in form for the Spaniard, though.
 His form has suffered because of the chaos at Manchester United, and it won’t be long before he’s back at his best.
 And when he is, football fans will be reminded of what they have been missing.
 When he’s at his best, he’s arguably the best goalkeeper in world football.